Privacy policy

 What is the legal basis for processing this data?

 According to Article 6(1)(b) of the GDPR, the collection of personal data necessary for the performance (or facilitation) of a contract is permitted.
-We need this data to prepare the conclusion of the contract with you and to offer you solutions that are tailored to your individual requirements and general conditions.
+We need the aforementioned data in order to prepare the conclusion of the contract with you and to offer you solutions that are tailored to your individual requirements and general conditions.

 Why do we collect this data?